noprompt/vic/README.markdown

 `Normal` highlight group's `guibg` value (if it exists).
 Otherwise Vic automatically sets the background value to `dark`.

-Alternatively, you can also write your colorscheme in a block which is evaluated in the context of the Colorscheme object.
+Alternatively, you can also write your color scheme in a block which is evaluated in the context of the Colorscheme object.

     scheme = Vic::Colorscheme.new 'Alligator' do
       info {